LEARN-LK/lms/add.md

    - Semester 01
    - Semester 02

-Before you create courses, you must add coerces categories (main & sub categories).
+Before you create courses, you must add cources categories (main & sub categories).
 You should follow the following steps:

 - Go to the Courses  > Click Manage courses and categories > Click Create new
 - Click on the " Click Create new category " button.